Bambo-Rambo/RNG-Guides/ExtraInfo.md

 Sync, Slot, Species, Level, HA and Egg Move columns need no further explanation.

-Shiny is about a Forced shiny patch.
+`Shiny` when true, means forced shiny patch.
-The row will be marked as blue only if the patch is BOTH shiny AND successful, otherwise will still remain white.
+The row will be marked as blue only if the patch is BOTH shiny forced AND successful, otherwise will still remain white.

-Potential and Flute were explained above.
+`Potential` was explained above.

 ### Chain Building